 9. DO NOT give a recorded statement to the homeowner’s insurance company.

-Lastly, contact an experienced dog bite lawyer Arlington TX trusts to represent your claims against the dog owner’s insurance company.
+Lastly, contact an experienced dog bite lawyertrusts to represent your claims against the dog owner’s insurance company.

 Thanks to our friends and contributors from Brandy Austin Law Firm PLLC for their insight into what to do after a dog bite incident.